 Like said earlier, there are three main areas in the city of Hurghada.
 You should visit all these areas on your holiday to Hurghada.
 All the areas are different from each other and they have their own special features.
 This is one of the reasons why I love Hurghada.

 El Mamsha promenade (Village roads), Sakkala (Sheraton Street/Road) and El Dahar (Downtown).

-El Mamsha (Village roads, New Hurghada, Promenade)
+El Mamsha (also called Village Roads, New Hurghada, Promenade)

 Sakkala (Sheraton Street/Road)

-It’s also a busy and noisy area, where crossing the road is an experience itself.
+It’s also a busy and noisy area, where crossing a road is an experience itself.
 But I love it.
 If El Mamsha is for tourists and El Dahar for locals, Sheraton area is a mixture of both of them.